zefoy/ngx-quill-wrapper/README.md

 [ngModel]          // Set initial value or allow two-way data binding.

+[autoToolbar]      // Only show toolbar when the editor is focused.
+                   // Allows using same toolbar for multiple editors.

 [useQuillClass]    // Use quill class (use provided default styles).

 (editorCreate)     // Event handler for the quill editor create event.